ZailinYuan/Directed_Graph/README.md

 # Directed_Graph

 This is a basic ADT.
+Undirected graph is also contained for one function for the directed graph.